Money-Saving Tips

 Choosing a pharmacy

-Drug plans have provider networks, which include pharmacies that negotiate with the plan to offer discounts on drugs.
+Drug plans have provider networks, which include pharmacies that negotiate pricing with the plan.
 Your best pricing options will come from a network pharmacy.
 Some plan networks include preferred and standard pharmacies to offer a choice in cost-sharing.
 Out-of-network pharmacies are least likely to offer discounts to plan members.

 If you take daily maintenance drugs for an ongoing health condition, a mail-order pharmacy may offer the lowest pricing.
 Most plans and pharmacy chains have relationships with established mail-order providers and can often provide a 90-day supply for added convenience.